GWC-DCMB/GWC-DCMB/CONTRIBUTING.md

 # How to Contribute

 We use the [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) workflow to make our lives easier.
 This means all new lessons, practices, and edits should be made in separate branches -- not the `master` branch.
+View the issues in our repositories to see what we need.
+If an issue isn't assigned to anyone, we would welcome your contribution!

 If you have questions or run into problems at any point, contact [Kelly](mailto:sovacool@umich.edu).